 We believe that our cash from operations, together with any necessary borrowings, will provide sufficient financial resources to meet our projected capital and other expenditure requirements.
 If we have underestimated our capital requirements or overestimated our future cash flows, additional financing may be required.
 Financing may not be available to us on acceptable terms or at all.
 Our ability to obtain external financing is subject to various uncertainties, including the results of our operations, financial condition and cash flow, economic, political and other conditions in China, the Chinese government's policies relating to foreign currency borrowings and the condition of the Chinese and international capital markets.
 The Chinese government's March 2019 Work Report recommended that to alleviate difficulties in obtaining financing and reduce borrowing cost of businesses, China's central bank should make use of quantitative and pricing measures such as expanding credit delivery and lowering loan costs.
-Accordingly, the PBOC lowered bank reserve requirement ratios in the recent five years, and also lowered its benchmark one-year Loan Prime Rate by 10 basis points to 4.05% on February 20, 2020.
+Accordingly, the PBOC lowered bank reserve requirement ratios in 2019, and further lowered its benchmark one-year Loan Prime Rate to 3.85% in 2020.
 A shortage of liquidity in the banking system or any other factor that results in our inability to access capital may adversely affect our business, financial condition, results of operations and prospects.